Hac3rsp4ce/Active-Directory-Home-Lab-Setup/README.md

 2. **Created Virtual Machines**:
    - Windows Server 2022 for the Domain Controller.
    - Windows 11 for the workstation joined to the domain.
+   - HTB Parrot OS (for enumerating the domain and testing attack vectors)
 3. **Configured Networking**:
    - Set up host-only networking for isolated communication.
 4. **Promoted Windows Server to a Domain Controller**: